 In mid-transition period hybrid service stations with circular e-fuels, f-fuels and V-loading stations connected with the e-grid and eventually equipped with a wankel powered electricity generation on e-fuels could temporarily compensate for peak / emergency demand in that district.

-A plug-in hybrid car has a range extender to charge the battery and an electric motor for propulsion.
-This favorise the shift from 100% f to e-fuels to 100% electrical.
-Using e-fuels synthesised with truly sustainable hydrogen
+A plug-in hybrid car has a range extender to charge a smaller battery and use an electric motor for propulsion.
+This favorise the shift from 100% fossil to % f/e-fuels to 100% electrical.
+Using e-fuels synthesised with truly sustainable hydrogen and circular carbon seems contradictional as the synthesis of e-fuels consumes more energy than is released during combustion (2nd law of thermodynamics).

 This has been a cherished idea since the first solar panels.